yanick29/openeobench/utils/README.md

-# OpenEO Bench Utilities
+# openEObench Utilities

-This directory contains utility scripts and documentation for the OpenEO benchmarking project.
+This directory contains utility scripts and documentation for the openEObenchmarking project.

 ## Utility Scripts